inquisitivefiza/inquisitivefiza/README.md

 ### 💼 Open to Opportunities

-- Actively seeking **Android Developer / Backend Developer / Software Engineer** internships and full-time roles
+- Actively seeking **Android Developer** internships and full-time roles
-- Interested in building **mobile applications, backend systems, and scalable software solutions**
+- Interested in building **mobile applications with clean, scalable architecture**